Treatment options and pricing

 Most patients benefit from an initial consultation plus at least two follow-ups.
 Complex cases may need longer-term support depending on symptoms and goals.

-Our in-person consultations take place at The Health Suite in Leicester, but we also offer secure online appointments across the UK.
+At The Health Suite offers secure online appointments across the UK.

 Simply contact our reception or book online via our website.
 We’ll arrange your initial consultation and discuss follow-up options tailored to your needs.